 When you update your Facebook status, you’re using cloud computing.
 Checking your bank balance on your phone?
 You’re in the cloud again.
-Chances are you rely on cloud computing to solve the challenges faced by small businesses, whether you’re firing off emails on the move or using a bunch of apps to help you manage your workload.
+Chances are you are relying on cloud computing already to solve the challenges faced by small businesses, whether you’re firing off emails on the move or using a bunch of apps to help you manage your workload.

 Businesses of all sizes should be investing in robust disaster recovery, but for smaller businesses that lack the required cash and expertise, this is often more an ideal than the reality.
-Cloud is now helping more organisations buck that trend.
-According to Aberdeen Group, small businesses are twice as likely as larger companies to have implemented cloud-based backup and recovery solutions that save time, avoid large up-front investment and roll up third-party expertise as part of the deal.
+Cloud is now helping more organisations shirk that trend.
+In fact, cloud-based recovery solutions are now available in a variety of formats that save time, avoid large up-front investment and roll up third-party expertise as part of the deal.

 The beauty of cloud computing is that the servers are off-premise, out of sight and out of your hair.
 Suppliers take care of them for you and roll out regular software updates – including security updates – so you don’t have to worry about wasting time maintaining the system yourself.
 Leaving you free to focus on the things that matter, like growing your business.